HarishRamamurthy1/CustomDomain/README.md

-This has been created as the part of MIT Custom domin creation
+This is the part of MIT custom domain creation.